BC-CSCI-1102-F18-MW/ps0.5/README.md

 <img src="img/atom2.png" width="700"  />

-7. Type something where it says ``Commit message``.
+7. Type a comment explaining what you did and why where it says ``Commit message``.

-8. Click ``Commit to master``
+8. Click ``Commit to master``.

+9. Click the ``Push`` on the right in the bottom menubar, between ``master`` and ``files``.

 9. Go to GitHub and find your respository for this problem set.
-You should see
+You should see the changes reflected in your problem set repository.
+This is the problem set we will grade.
+If you've gotten this far, congratulations!
+You are ready for Problem Set 1.